Covid: Germany is no longer a role model | DW | 07.12.2020

 The most recent example: Chancellor Merkel and the 16 heads of the federal states had given the go-ahead for a partial easing of rules regarding family get-togethers for the immediate Christmas season.

-But in Berlin itself, the city authorities announced that because the situation is viewed as so dire in the city, there would be no easing of contact regulations.
+But in Berlin itself, city authorities announced there would be no easing of contact regulations because the situation in the capital is viewed as so dire.
 But then, as if to prove how determined they are to create a mood of destabilizing contradiction, the Berlin authorities also ordered that stores could open for Christmas shopping on last week's Advent Sunday – a shopping and leisure occasion that is deeply cherished in Germany.
-It tuned out temperatures were unseasonably warm and shopping areas were, to put it mildly, bustling.
+It turned out temperatures were unseasonably warm and shopping areas were, to put it mildly, bustling.

 It was hardly a surprise when on Monday, government spokesman, Steffen Seibert stated that Infection rates in Germany are "cause for concern."
-And he, added: "We are a long way from turning the tide."
-The partial lockdown has already been extended twice, now going through to 10th January.
+And, he added: "We are a long way from turning the tide."
+The partial lockdown has already been extended twice, now going through to January 10th.
 Not many people, though, are betting on it being the last extension.

 During the first wave of the pandemic Germany was applauded for its efforts to combat the deadly virus.
 In spring, new infections peaked at 6,000 a day.
 Now they are about four times that number.

 More than 4,000 COVID-19 patients are currently being treated in intensive care units across the country.
 In spring, that same figure peaked at 2,850.
-There is now an average of just three beds per hospital.
 DIVI, the association that represents Germany's emergency and intensive care doctors, reports that every second ventilated patient is now dying in hospital.

 But there is no public outrage.
 It almost seems as if the high rate of fatalities has had no alarming impact.
 This is what psychologists call habituation.
 What it means is that people get used to ongoing catastrophe.
 If you are confronted with horror often enough, there comes a point where it is no longer horrific.

-The overall mood in Germany had palpably worsened: a trend that is accentuated by the cold and damp, as winter takes hold.
+The overall mood in Germany has palpably worsened: a trend that is accentuated by the cold and damp, as winter takes hold.

 So, the question is: would a hard lockdown be better?
 And would it be a more tempting option if it were coupled with the prospect that things might indeed begin to get back to "normal" after the tough medicine?
 It is a strategy that has been pursued by a number of other European countries.
 In Belgium, for instance, infection rates are down.
 In France, too.
 And it also seems to have worked in Israel.

 And that sum would certainly not suffice in a hard lockdown.
-It would also leave the politicians having to admit that they got it wrong.
-In the same way that they got it wrong by clinging to the strategy that, come what may, schools and kindergartens must stay open.
+It would also leave politicians having to admit they got it wrong.
+In the same way they got it wrong by clinging to the strategy that, come what may, schools and kindergartens must stay open.

 So, where on the learning curve are Germany's political leaders?
 For his part, Economics Minister Peter Altmaier has come out with this: "It can be said, indeed it must be said, that our efforts to date have not gone far enough to really break the second wave of the virus."